-The heart of social media, and what makes it “social,” is the two-way communication, interaction, and sharing of information that takes place between users.
+The heart of social media, and what makes it social, is the two-way communication, interaction, and sharing of information that take place between users.

-- Are there communication needs that aren’t currently being addressed by the office’s website, newsletter, or other properties?
+- What are your communication goals, and are there needs that aren’t currently being addressed by your website, newsletter, or other properties?

-- Does the office have the resources to maintain a social presence (i.e. someone who can write/create/curate content on a regular basis, answer questions, etc.)?
+- Does your office have the resources to consistently maintain a social presence?
+Is there someone who can write, create, and curate content on a regular basis, respond to questions in a timely manner, etc.?

 Top 10 Social Tips

-The points below will help guide you as you navigate managing your unit’s official social media accounts.
+Beyond the do’s and don’ts presented in the social media guidelines, the points below will help direct you as you navigate managing your unit’s official social media accounts.

 - Take care of your social media audience the way you would take care of Smokey.
 Lots of attention; feed regularly.